alexhagen/alexhagen.github.io/_posts/pub/2014-07-11-characterization-and-optimization-of.markdown

 title:  "Characterization and Optimization of a Tensioned Metastable Fluid Nuclear Particle Sensor Using Laser Based Profilimetry"
 date:   2014-07-11 12:00:00
 categories: publications
+journal: Proceedings of the International Conference on Nuclear Engineering
 tags:
   - authored
 authors: